indykiss/DataStructures-Algos/Python101.md

 BUT REALLY USING A HEAP IS THE RIGHT ANSWER FOR K FREQUENT Qs

-# Sorting an array by increasing frequency
-# Use a frequency dictionary, then custom sort (line 136)
+## Use a frequency dictionary, then custom sort
 def frequencySort(self, nums: List[int]) -> List[int]:
     c = {}
     for num in nums: